benofbrown/darksouls/DSIII_Low_Death.md

 - Kill the mob, and then *Longfinger Kirk*, and then the other giant, getting yet another *Large Titanite Shard*.
 - Go back around and grab *Lloyd's Sword Ring*.
 It's easier with the giant dead.
 - Open the final short cut, and kill *Patches*.
 This saves a lot of souls and quite a bit of trouble.
 - Go over the bridge and light the *Rosaria's Bedchamber* bonfire.
-Warp to *Firelink Shrine*.
+Warp to *Cleansing Chapel* and rescue *Siegward* from the well.
 - Go to *Andre* and reinforce estus.
 - Sell all your soul items.
 Give the handmaiden the *Paladin's Ashes* and *Patches' Ashes*.
 - Buy the *Short Bow* and 60 *Standard Arrows* from Greirat.